VICTORIA

 Blessing Bags Melbourne is advocating for the rights of those in facing hardship.
 Blessings Bags is a volunteer-driven, youth-led organisation dedicated to supporting people experiencing homelessness or disadvantage in Melbourne and surrounding areas.
 Since 2015, the group has provided free hygiene packs containing essential items and notes of encouragement, distributing over 17,000 packs.
 Each hygiene pack contains essential hygiene items as well as a hopeful note of encouragement.
 Through quarterly packing days and partnerships with local organisations, they foster community involvement and advocate for policy change to address homelessness.
 They also prioritise sustainability and education to promote compassion and social responsibility.

 Brea Dorsett is helping break down societal barriers and foster resilience and social justice.
-Brea is a proud Yorta-Yorta woman and human rights advocate, champions intersectional feminism through her nonprofit, Pink Leopard.
+Brea is a human rights advocate, champions intersectional feminism through her nonprofit, Pink Leopard.
 The initiative empowers sex workers with comprehensive support services and education, advocating for safe and respectful environments.
 Brea's lived experience of youth homelessness inspired her journey into advocacy, including work with the Foyer Foundation, HoMie, and Bridge It.
 Her efforts in promoting youth empowerment, combating stigma, and pushing for policy reform create positive change for marginalised groups.
 Brea has won the People’s Choice Award for the Youth Advisory Council Victoria.

 Live4Life of Woodend is empowering rural communities.
 Live4Life is a registered health promotion charity dedicated to improving youth mental health and reducing suicide rates in rural areas.
 Since 2010, Live4Life has brought together rural communities to deliver evidence-based mental health education and peer-led support across local secondary schools.
 Live4Life Crew empowers young leaders as Mental Health Ambassadors, who drive positive messaging and activities in their communities.
 The program's success in boosting community resilience and mental health literacy has been recognised by state and national evaluations.
 Live4Life continues to expand its impact, shaping a brighter future for youth mental health across Australia.